adansuku/order_disbursements/README.md

 - MonthlyDisbursementJob  It is launched every month at 9:00 ("In any case, the system is intelligent, and if it detects that an order is the first of the month, it calculates the monthly fee automatically.")
 -YearlyReportingJob.
 It is launched every year on 1st of January

+** Fix Possible problems with database permissions **
+- docker-compose exec db bash
+- mysql -u root -p
+- Insert the root password

+> GRANT ALL PRIVILEGES ON development.* TO 'the_user'@'%';
+> GRANT ALL PRIVILEGES ON test.* TO 'the_user'@'%';

+> FLUSH PRIVILEGES;

+Alternatively, you can use the *init.sql* file stored in the root folder if you prefer.

 ## Technical Choices
 ### Language and Framework
 The solution is implemented using Ruby on Rails.
 Ruby on Rails provides a robust framework for building web applications and interacting with databases.